Kirby Smart: Georgia

-On December 6, 2015, Smart was announced as the 26th head football coach at the University of Georgia.
+2016 season

+Smart earned his first victory as head coach of the Bulldogs in a 33–24 victory over #22 North Carolina in Georgia's first game.
+Smart led Georgia to a 13–7 victory over #8 Auburn on November 12.
 Smart went 8–5 in his first season as the head coach of the Bulldogs in 2016.
 The Bulldogs finished tied for second in the SEC East division.

+Smart's first year as Georgia's head coach ended with a 31–23 victory over TCU in the Liberty Bowl.

+2017 season

 In the 2017 season, Smart led the Bulldogs to their first 9–0 start since 1982 and won the SEC East after a victory over the South Carolina Gamecocks on November 4.
 On December 2, 2017, Smart coached Georgia to its first SEC title since 2005, and only the fourth 12-win season in school history (1980, 2002, 2012).
 On December 3, Georgia was ranked No. 3 by the College Football Playoff Committee.
 Georgia played No. 2 Oklahoma in the College Football Playoff semifinal game at the Rose Bowl.
-Georgia rallied from a 31–17 first-half deficit, ultimately defeating Oklahoma 54–48 in double overtime.
+Georgia rallied from a 31–14 first-half deficit, ultimately defeating Oklahoma 54–48 in double overtime.
 The Bulldogs went on to lose to Alabama in the National Championship Game 26–23, where Alabama freshman quarterback Tua Tagovailoa relieved Jalen Hurts late in the contest and ended the game on a 41-yard touchdown completion to DeVonta Smith in overtime.
+Smart was named SEC Coach of the Year for the 2017 season and received the George Munger Award.

+2018 season

-In the 2018 season, Georgia completed the regular season with an 11–1 record and earned a spot in the SEC Championship game as the Eastern Division Champions, but lost to Alabama, 35–28.
-The No. 5 Georgia Bulldogs then earned an invitation to play in the Sugar Bowl, where they lost to No. 15 Texas, 28–21.
+In the 2018 season, Georgia completed the regular season with an 11–1 record.
+The one loss was a 36–16 defeat to #13 LSU.
+Georgia earned a spot in the SEC Championship game as the Eastern Division Champions, but lost to Alabama, 35–28.
+The No. 5 Georgia Bulldogs earned an invitation to play in the Sugar Bowl, where they lost to No. 15 Texas, 28–21.

+2019 season

-In 2019, Georgia had a regular-season record of 11–1 and won the SEC East for the third consecutive season, but lost to LSU in the SEC Championship game, 37–10.
+In 2019, Georgia had a regular-season record of 11–1.
+The team recorded victories over #7 Notre Dame and #6 Florida during the season.
+The one loss was a 20–17 setback to South Carolina.
+Georgia won the SEC East for the third consecutive season, but lost to LSU in the SEC Championship game, 37–10.
 Georgia, ranked No. 5 entering the bowl season, beat No. 7 Baylor in the Sugar Bowl, 26–14.